 Although spaying or neutering is not compulsory, it is highly advisable to spay your French Bulldog.
 This will help to decrease its chances of getting certain kinds of cancer.
 It also prevents the risk of unwanted breeding between your French Bulldog and any nearby dog.

 French Bulldogs are non-aggressive dogs who like to stay near their owner.
 Frenchies have big personalities and can need a fair amount of training to make them civilized companions.
 They can be stubborn, but at heart they’re people pleasers and therefore easy to train.
 The proper motivation (such as food) and making a game of the process will ensure their cooperation.

 With a proper diet and nutrition, French Bulldogs can live for up to eleven or thirteen years.

-French Bulldogs and English Bulldogs are quite similar but different at the same time.
-English bulldogs are bigger while the French Bulldog is considerably smaller.
+French Bulldogs and English Bulldogs are quite similar but have key differences.
+English bulldogs are bigger, heavier, and less athletic while the French Bulldog is considerably smaller and moves with more agility.
 French Bulldogs also have upright pointy ears whereas the English breed has folded ears.

 Just like all other breeds, French Bulldogs can get fleas.
 If they do get fleas, this can be solved by getting flea medicine or using a flea comb to get rid of the fleas.

 French Bulldogs can be prone to separation anxiety.
 Creating a predictable schedule for your Frenchie where there is regular crate time and regular time with members of the family can help.

 Crate training is one of the best ways to train your French Bulldog.
 Crate training fills the instinctive need for a den and creates a safe “home base” for you puppy to call its own.
 The crate must be properly sized during training so the puppy does not have too much space otherwise accidents in the crate will be a more frequent occurrence.
 French Bulldogs are food-motivate and respond well to positive reinforcement.